Non-Surgical Scoliosis & Kyphosis Treatment

 Patients who have undergone spinal fusion surgery for scoliosis can be treated after healing is complete post-surgery.
 The specific exercises will address the trunk imbalances above and below the fusion, maximizing symmetrical forces in the spine after the fusion.

-For patients in need of bracing, we can make recommendations for orthotists who specialize in scoliosis bracing following Rigo-Chenêau bracing principles.
-The Rigo System Chenêau brace is specifically designed to work well with the Schroth-based exercises in patients who are skeletally immature.
-For more information about scoliosis bracing you may visit: www.align-clinic.com.
+The WCR brace is meticulously designed to work well with the Schroth-based exercises.
+For more information about WCR scoliosis bracing you may visit: www.align-clinic.com.

 Family Resources